See

 • Yuzu Road

-The forest railway tracks that once transported lumber transformed into yuzu orchards.
+The forest railway tracks that once transported lumber have been transformed into yuzu orchards.
 Simply passing through the colorful and aromatic scenery of the yuzu orchards is a delight.

 • The Tree and its Fruit